 Care Dimensions, one of the nation's first hospice programs and the region's largest, provides services in more than 90 communities in Eastern Massachusetts.

-As a non-profit, community-based leader in advanced illness care, our services include:
+As a non-profit, community-based leader in advanced illness care, we honor diversity and welcome patients of all race, color, national origin, age, disability, religion, sexual orientation or gender expressions.
+Our services include:

 - Hospice

-- Palliative care
+- · Palliative care

 - Specialized care programs: Dementia, Cardiac and Lung Diseases, Pediatrics, Developmentally disabled adults

 - Meeting the unique needs of: Veterans and the LGBTQ community

 - Kaplan Family Hospice House and Care Dimensions Hospice House

 - Grief support

 - Education and training